Carpet Moths: How to spot them, and what to do!

 The Nomads Tent offers the following forms of treatment.

-• Moth Spray useful for carpets, rugs and kilims, clothes, curtains etc. Use on both sides of rugs where possible to have effective protection for about a year or more.
+- Moth Spray useful for carpets, rugs and kilims, clothes, curtains etc. Use on both sides of rugs where possible to have effective protection for about a year or more.
 Spray behind, under and inside furniture, along skirting boards and over ‘gappy’ floor boards.
-Avoid cats and gold fish bowls.
+Avoid pets and gold fish bowls.
 The spray may be used on clothes in a wardrobe, lightly.
 Its residue is minimal.

 Advice